How High? and Other Problems

 How would you make an equilateral triangle?

-- Check the students’ work as they go through the tasks in Copymaster 1.
-Give them any help that they need.
+3. Check the students’ work as they go through the tasks in Copymaster 1.
+Identify any areas that may require extra support before moving onto the next sessions.

 Exploring